ecssiah/libgdx-and-jruby/README.md

     LwjglApplication.new(TestGame.new, "Test Game", 800, 600, true)

 That's pretty much it.
-The boolean argument tells libGdx to use OpenGL 2.0.
+The boolean argument tells libGdx to use OpenGL 2.0 (it means you're not stuck with power of two sized textures).
 You'll need this or you'll have to put false and change the import.
 This should display a black window if we add the Initializer.rb script to 'src/util'.
 This is just a convenience to avoid having imports clutter up all of your scripts.
 For now, this is all that is needed.

     require 'java'